Hutotpn/Sch-Abk-6-Project/README.md

 #### Explain this code

 The code implements a temperature calculator that allows the user to convert temperatures between **Celsius** and **Fahrenheit**.
 When the program starts, it displays a welcome message and presents two options to the user: **(1) Convert from Celsius to Fahrenheit**, and **(2) Convert from Fahrenheit to Celsius**.
 The user is prompted to enter their choice (1 or 2).
 If the user enters 1, the program asks for a temperature in Celsius and then converts it to Fahrenheit using the formula fahrenheit = `(celsius * 1.8) + 32`.
 The result is displayed with a message.
 If the user enters 2, the program asks for a temperature in Fahrenheit and then converts it to Celsius using the formula celsius = `(fahrenheit - 32) * 5 / 9`.
 The result is displayed with a message.
 If the user enters anything other than 1 or 2, an error message is displayed.
 After each calculation, the program asks the user if they want to try again.
 If the user enters '**y**', the program starts again.
 If the user enters anything other than '**y**', the program displays a goodbye message and exits.
-The `time.sleep` function is used to add pauses between each message for better readability. <!-- Stop here -->
+The `time.sleep` function is used to add pauses between each message for better readability.

 <!-- End Temperature Calculator -->